MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ## Scope the catalog to a particular domain

-If domains have been defined in your organization, you can use the domain selector to select a domain so that only items belonging to that domain will be displayed and treated in the catalog.
-If an image has been associated with the domain, that image will display on catalog to remind you of the domain you're working with.
+If domains have been defined in your organization, you can use the domain selector to select a domain or subdomain so that only items belonging to that domain or subdomain will be displayed and treated in the catalog.

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-domains-selector.png" alt-text="Screenshot of the domains selector in the OneLake catalog.":::